Always Outnumbered, Never Outgunned: Composition

 Always Outnumbered, Never Outgunned is a shift in style that differs from previous releases.
 Although it was recorded heavily using Propellerhead Reason, the album features contributions from various musicians.

 The album opens with "Spitfire", named after and a tribute to the World War II plane of the same name.
 The song, which features Juliette Lewis on backing vocals, was featured on the soundtrack of the 2005 horror film House of Wax.
 "Girls" begins with a sample from "Style of the Street" by Broken Glass.
 When the beats and bass enter, its structure changes from that of an industrial hip hop song to excessive distortion and noise.
 The vocal samples used in this track are from D. Train song "You're the One for Me".
 "Memphis Bells" segues from "Girls", and includes Princess Superstar on vocals.

 Other tracks include elements unusual for a song from the Prodigy.
 "Get Up Get Off" features Twista (who co-wrote the song) on lead vocals.
-"Hotride" (whose music video was rejected by Howlett after completion) interpolates elements from "Up Up and Away", while "Wake Up Call" was about waking up in the morning and getting "back on tour".
-"Action Radar"'s beat was influenced by early hip hop music, but Howlett does not mention this, even in the booklet.
+"Hotride" (whose music video was rejected by Howlett after completion) interpolates elements from "Up, Up and Away", while "Wake Up Call" was about waking up in the morning and getting "back on tour".